pibara/spq-sigs/README.md

 * Replace seperate multy-tree templates with a variadic template solution.
 * Implement (variadic) multi-tree signature validation.
 * Updatate API to work with optionally omitted sub-key signing signatures.
+* Add multi-tree signature serialization/deserialisation where known sub-key signing signatures can optionally be ommitted. (only works for dual-tree sigs for now)

 ## todo Minimal Viable Product

-* Add multi-tree signature serialization/deserialisation where known sub-key signing signatures can optionally be ommitted.
+* Fix problem with 3+-tree multi-tree serialization/deserialization
 * Private key serialization and de-serialization (for wallets and persistence).
 * Private key password protection (use libsodium).
 * Code cleanup.